tapasmishra/tapasmishra.github.io/_posts/2021-06-17-Understanding-Kubernets-Part-1.md

 ## Useful Ad-on Pods

-Adon pods or the special pods on the cluster provides special services to the cluster.
+Ad-on pods or the special pods on the cluster provides special services to the cluster.

 ### DNS

-DNS service will provide the DNS to the culster using core DNS.
+DNS service will provide the DNS to the cluster using core DNS.
 All the pods, nodes are services will register their names in the DNS server.
-It's basiccally used for the service discovery of the applicaiton deployed inside the cluster.
+It's basically used for the service discovery of the application deployed inside the cluster.

 ### Ingress